Leopard-2019/liri-node-app/README.md

        * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-       An example using this option is shown in  figure4 listed in the images folder.
+       An example using this option is shown in  figure4 contained in the images folder.

        An example editing the file random.txt with this content: movie-this,"Forrest Gump" This option is shown in
-       figure7 listed in the images folder.
+       figure7 contained in the images folder.